-To compute bicomponents use: Network/Create New Network/ with Bi-Connected Components stored as Relation Numbers
+To compute bicomponents use: Net/Components/Bi-components

 Biconnected components are stored to hierarchy (articulation points belong to several components, therefore bicomponents cannot be stored in a partition like strongly connected components).
 Nodes in the hierarchy represent biconnected components.

 We can travel in a hierarchy like in Windows Explorer.
 Vertices that belong to selected bicomponent are displayed by double clicking with the left mouse button (or single clicking with right mouse button) the node in hierarchy.